Tutorials

 Static HTML

-Open your HTML file and paste the script inside the <head> tag:
+Paste the script inside the <head> tag:

 <!DOCTYPE html>